-- 2.1.NZ On Air employees and board members are expected to act honestly, conscientiously, reasonably and in good faith at all times and to be fair, impartial, responsible, and trustworthy. - 2.2.Our employees must also comply with the Te Kawa Mataaho Public Services Commission Standards of Integrity & Conduct. - 2.3.Our board members must also comply with their obligations under the Crown Entities Act 2004 and the Te Kawa Mataaho Public Services Commission Code of Conduct for Crown Entity Board Members - 2.4.We expect employees, board members, stakeholders and the public to behave in a manner that is dignified and respectful and free from discrimination, harassment, bullying and victimisation. - 2.5.Making a complaint will not affect the level of service you receive or have any impact on funding decisions.
+- 2.1.NZ On Air employees and board members are expected to act in accordance with our NZ On Air Values of Manaakitanga (Care), Kaitiakitanga (Guardianship) and Māia (Courage). - 2.2.Our employees must also comply with the Te Kawa Mataaho Public Services Commission Standards of Integrity & Conduct. - 2.3.Our board members must also comply with their obligations under the Crown Entities Act 2004 and the Te Kawa Mataaho Public Services Commission Code of Conduct for Crown Entity Board Members - 2.4.We expect employees, board members, stakeholders and the public to behave in a manner that is dignified and respectful, and free from discrimination, harassment, bullying and victimisation. - 2.5.
+Making a complaint will not affect the level of service you receive or have any impact on funding decisions.
 However, unreasonable complaints may in themselves be a form of harassment and includes generally acting in way which makes a person fear for their safety, and would cause any reasonable person in the same situation to fear for their safety (e.g. using offensive/insulting language or behaviour).
 Harassment or any inappropriate behaviour towards a NZ On Air employee will result in your complaint being put on hold.
-Whilst the complaint is on hold, we will address the behaviour accordingly (either within NZ On Air or another appropriate agency). - 2.6.At all times throughout the process, NZ On Air will maintain confidentiality, as far as possible, and respect your right to privacy.
-Complaints will be dealt with fairly and promptly and aligned with the principles of natural justice.
+Whilst the complaint is on hold, we will address the behaviour accordingly (either within NZ On Air or other appropriate agency).

+2.6.At all times throughout the process, NZ On Air will maintain confidentiality, as far as possible, and respect your right to privacy.
+Complaints will be dealt with fairly and promptly, and aligned with the principles of natural justice.